artfulrobot/mailchimpsync/docs/tutorial.md

 Then go back to the status page - note it says *Not In Sync*, and click on your list to get to the detailed page as in the last screenshot.
 It should now show:

-- 1 at Mailchimp: that's the count from the last sync run, so it's not changed yet.
+- *1 at Mailchimp*: that's the count from the last sync run, so it's not changed yet.
-- -1 to remove from Mailchimp: it's showing you that we need to remove a contact from Mailchimp.
+- *-1 to remove from Mailchimp*: it's showing you that we need to remove a contact from Mailchimp.
-- =0 at the bottom shows that this will result in the numbers at Mailchimp balancing CiviCRM's version again.
+- *=0* at the bottom shows that this will result in the numbers at Mailchimp balancing CiviCRM's version again.

 The three status indicators are still all green; they're only not green when something is happening, and at the moment we're just waiting for the next sync operation to begin.